 Development Director (Out of Village position) - Filled The Development Director is responsible for the ongoing fundraising efforts of Holden Village.
 Works in close collaboration with Executive Directors, the board, and members of the Development and Fundraising committee to oversee and manage a capital campaign, by developing a fund base and volunteer base that will allow Holden Village to accomplish the program and project goals in the next few years.
 Must have experience in development and capital campaigns.
 Knowledge of Raiser’s Edge required.
 Experience with Holden Village preferred.

-Education and Programming Lead - Filled Part of the Guest Experience Team and supervises Education & Program Associate, Naturalist, Library/Media Ministry, Pool Hall, and Narnia & Middle/High School seasonal head positions.
+Education and Program Lead - OPEN February 2019 Part of the Guest Experience Team and supervises Education & Program Associate, Naturalist, Library/Media Ministry, Pool Hall, and Narnia & Middle/High School seasonal head positions.
 Ensure that Holden Village offers diverse, quality education opportunities and create and implement Holden's year round program, seeking to embrace and encourage the range of talents, areas of expertise, ethnicities and cultural diversities represented at Holden Village.
 The position requires creativity, organizational & interpersonal skills and attention to detail.
 Teaching background or experience in education and program development, along with the ability to work with, teach and mentor people of all ages, abilities and ethnic/religious backgrounds ideal.
 Multi-year commitment preferred.

 Electrical Lead - Filled Washington State Licensed Electrician required.
 Responsible for all things electrical including hydro generation (on-site training provided), power distribution system, all building service and wiring, low voltage wiring.
 Oversees an electrical apprentice.
 2+ year commitment.

-Facilities Lead - Filled Responsible for maintenance and remodeling projects on village buildings and grounds.
+Facilities Lead - OPEN NOW Responsible for maintenance and remodeling projects on village buildings and grounds.
 Oversees crews of carpenters, painters, groundskeepers, the repair associate and the fire chief.
 Arranges help from Electrical and Water Works Leads as necessary.
 Experienced with general contracting and project management, license preferred but not required.
 2+ year commitment.

 Food Service Lead - Open November 2019 Part of the Guest Experience Team.
 Oversees all year-round food service operations at Holden Village (including the main kitchen, Snack Bar, and Beanie’s Espresso Cart), feeding between 65-450 people per day.
 Responsibilities include: providing healthy, delicious, and diverse meals for all through intentional and sustainable menu planning & practices; supervising food service staff across the Village; ordering ingredients from economical and socially responsible suppliers; maintaining a clean, safe and fun working environment; further developing and implementing a food philosophy that revolves around the concept of “lavish simplicity” — good food, well and mindfully prepared, and served with joy.
 In addition, the Food Services Lead is also a Head Cook.
 This position can be physically demanding, with multiple hours spent on your feet and the necessity of carrying things up and down stairs.
 Washington Food Worker Card required.
 Multi-year commitment preferred.